fangq/mcx/README.md

 Running Simulations
 ----------------------

-To run a simulation, the minimum input is a configuration (text) file, and a volume file (a binary file with each byte representing a medium index).
+To run a simulation, the minimum input is a configuration (text) file, and, if the input file does not contain built-in domain shape descriptions, an external volume file (a binary file with a specified voxel format via `-K/--mediabyte`).
 Typing the name of the executable without any parameters, will print the help information and a list of supported parameters, such as the following:

 ```